artemKhlv/EducationalPractice/README.md

+> Artem Khilalov 👨‍💻
 # EducationalPractice
-Repository of educational practice of a student of the ACS Department at NUST MISIS University
+Repository of summer educational practice of a student of the Department of Automated Control Systems at NUST MISIS University